BruzaTom/Thomas.Blog/content/blogs.md

 * [Online Resources](resources.html)
 * [Support My Work](donate.html)

+#### Oct-20-2024

+A quick update, still doing my classes not as much as I would like but managing to stay consistent in my progress.
+I've been working a lot at my day job and finding some time here and there to work on the website.
+The docs on my programs not so much, although I did create a program called [Recordings Helper](recording_helper.html).
+I would say at this point the docs are lacking.
+That being said I do plan to finish them all completely.

 #### Oct-01-2024

 Well I've had my fun with the projects and website.
 Its time to get back learning more lessons from [boot.](https://www.boot.dev/) For now not gonna be posting too much on youtube, although I'm going to be working more on the docs for projects.